-- 25.26.
-If the information collected during the inspection provides evidence that a foreign fishing vessel has committed an infringement of the IATTC Resolutions, the inspector shall: - a) record the infringement in the inspection report; - b) transmit the inspection report to the port CPC competent authority, which shall promptly forward a copy to the IATTC Director and to the flag CPC point of contact; - c) to the extent practicable, ensure safekeeping of the evidence pertaining to such alleged infringement.
+- 24. If the information collected during the inspection provides evidence that a foreign fishing vessel has committed an infringement of the IATTC Resolutions, the inspector shall: - a) record the infringement in the inspection report; - b) transmit the inspection report to the port CPC competent authority, which shall promptly forward a copy to the IATTC Director and to the flag CPC point of contact; - c) to the extent practicable, ensure safekeeping of the evidence pertaining to such alleged infringement. - 25.

-- 26.27.
 If the infringement falls within the legal jurisdiction of the port CPC, the port CPC may take action in accordance with its domestic laws.
-The port CPC shall promptly notify the action taken to the competent authority of the flag CPC and to the IATTC Director, which shall promptly publish this information in a secured part of the IATTC website. - 27.28.
-Other infringements shall be referred to the flag CPC.
+The port CPC shall promptly notify the action taken to the competent authority of the flag CPC and to the IATTC Director, which shall promptly publish this information in a secured part of the IATTC website. - 26.
+Infringements that do not fall within the jurisdiction of the port CPC, and infringements referred to in paragraph 26 for which the port CPC has not taken action, shall be referred to the flag State and, as appropriate, the relevant coastal State..
 Upon receiving the copy of the inspection report, the flag CPC shall promptly investigate the alleged infringement and notify the IATTC Director of the status of the investigation and of any enforcement action that may have been taken within 6 months of such receipt.
 If the flag CPC cannot provide the IATTC Director this status report within 6 months of such receipt, the flag CPC should notify the IATTC within the 6 month time period the reasons for the delay and when the status report will be submitted.
 The IATTC Director shall promptly publish this information in a secured part of the IATTC website.
-CPCs shall include in their Compliance questionnaire information regarding the status of such investigations. - 28.29.
-Should the inspection provide evidence that the inspected vessel has engaged in IUU activities as referred to in Resolution C-05-07, the port CPC shall promptly report the case to the flag CPC and notify as soon as possible the IATTC Director, along with its supporting evidence, for the purpose of inclusion of the vessel in the draft IUU list.
+CPCs shall include in their Compliance questionnaire information regarding the status of such investigations. - 27.
+Should the inspection provide evidence that the inspected vessel has engaged in IUU activities as referred to in Resolution C-05-07, the port CPC shall promptly report the case to the flag CPC and notify as soon as possible the IATTC Director, along with its supporting evidence.